corda/corda-docs-portal/content/en/platform/corda/1.2/cenm/config-network-map-parameters.md

 * **port**:
-To which port it’s enmListener is bound
+To which port its enmListener is bound

 * **ssl**: